 Making an employment contract

 An employment contract is concluded when an employer and an employee agree on the performance of work and the wages and other benefits and terms and conditions associated with it.
-An employment contract can be made orally, in writing or in electronic format, but it is highly recommended to always make a written employment contract in order to reliably determine what has been agreed upon.
+When concluding an employment contract, an employer is obligated to comply with labour legislation and collective labour agreements.

 Minimum requirements for employment contracts

 The format of an employment contract is free, but it must indicate the following matters as a minimum:

 - duration of a fixed-term contract and the basis for it being a fixed-term contract

 - duration of the trial period if one is agreed upon